 In Kelowna, the best burger is the Signature at Central Kitchen and Bar.

-Central’s famous patty with house smoked tomato, avocado, goat feta, leaf lettuce, pickled onion and lemon chili aioli.
+Central’s famous patty with house-smoked tomato, avocado, goat feta, leaf lettuce, pickled onion and lemon chilli aioli.

 4- Go on a restaurant crawl of these Kelowna restaurants

 1- Central Kitchen & Bar

 I’ve always loved the customer service and the vibe in this tiny Kelowna location.
 Central Kitchen & Bar (1155 Ellis St, Kelowna) is always busy, full of great food and great weekly features.
 Try out all the burgers!
 A must!

 Bacaro (231 Benard Avenue, Kelowna) is another tiny restaurant which opened three years ago.
 I was one of their first bartenders at the opening and always had great people working there.
 The food is always consistent and Bacaro always uses local ingredients in both food and drink.
 I love small restaurants, as when they’re full the vibe is so good.
 The mussels have always been a standout here since day one.

 Raudz (1560 Water Street, Kelowna) is a brick-lined bistro in Kelowna with a long communal table serving locally-sourced Pacific Northwest dishes.